Fenykepy/phiroom/INSTALL.md

         # vim /etc/nginx/sites-available/phiroom

- * Complete it as follow:
+ * Complete it as follow (this is just a basic example, and it's not secured at all.
+You should read nginx documentation to set it up correctly for your real production environment):

         upstream phiroom_api_server {
             # fail_timeout=0 means we always retry an upstream even if it failed